 - Immerse students in the language.
 Read books, play music and watch movies in the language students are learning.
 Incorporate words and phrases while conducting a science experiment or practicing math skills.

 - Incorporate online resources.
 There are a variety of free and low-cost online tools that can help students learn a second language.
 To get started, check out these 10 language-learning apps for young students.

 - Make it fun!
 For young learners, foreign-language learning should be entertaining and fun!
-Keep them interested with exciting activities and games.
+Keep them interested in exciting activities and games.